-Leadership at all levels of government should support and encourage open communication standards which will allow access to data and information regardless of the hardware or software platform.
+Leadership at all levels of government should support and encourage open communication standards that will allow access to data and information.
 ISAC encourages transparent integration of e-government services at every level of government, while still respecting the boundaries and philosophies of policy makers and leveraging the capabilities of and investment in existing systems and infrastructure.
 Open communication standards will promote new and creative ways to use the services currently available and make delivery and integration of new services easier and more cost effective.
 Open communication standards offer pioneering agencies the freedom to choose appropriate support hardware, software, and service providers while maintaining connectivity with others.
 ISAC urges the Legislature to continue supporting counties in their endeavors to provide services electronically, and encourages public/private partnerships.